How to send user data to the Beamer script?

 When user data is provided through this method, you’ll see that your users are identified in your Beamer dashboard.
 You’ll be able to use this data to filter your users in your analytics or as a basis for segmentation (as we explained in Why would I track user data?).
 If you provide an email address you’ll be also able to answer to feedback directly.

-Can I provide extra information about my users? enterprise only
+Can I provide extra information about my users? scale

 Was this helpful?